Top Financial Help and Resources for Cancer Patients

 Stay in your health insurance network

 The health insurance system in the United States is complicated but also highly specific.
-For instance, it may seem simple to choose a hospital in-network, but what if some doctors in that hospital are out of network?
-Or, what if the hospital sends tests to a lab out of network?
+For instance, it may seem simple to choose an in-network hospital for your cancer treatment, but if some doctors in that hospital are out of network or your tests are to a lab out of network, these deductibles will increase your healthcare charges.

 “If you need surgery, there could be a lot of unexpected costs,” Donovan says.
 “Make sure that everyone is in-network, including the anesthesiologist; check on all of them individually.
 You have to make multiple phone calls.
 It’s amazing how often people don’t know if they are in-network.
 You need to ask.”